Duxter7/GA-English-Notes/IT English 12 (B1).md

 **Can't; mustn't** = you forbid
 	You can't sit here
 **Don't have to** = not forced
-	You don't have to talk to Indians
+	You don't have to talk to Indians if you don't want to

 ---